Michael-Reefe/Loki.jl/README.md

 Lines may be arbitrarily added to or removed from this list based on what the user wishes to fit.
 It is not strictly necessary to adhere to any naming conventions for the lines, but doing so makes it easier when creating kinematic groups.
 As such, these are the conventions I have followed in the default line list:
 * For hydrogen recombination lines, names should be formatted as "HI_[SS]_[LLL]" where "SS" is the abbreviated name of the series (i.e. the Brackett, Pfund, and Humphreys series shown above) and [LLL] is the greek letter corresponding to the specific transition in the series, starting from alpha.
 * For molecular hydrogen lines, names should be formatted as "H2[VV]_[RR]" where [VV] are the vibrational quantum numbers of the transition and [RR] are the rotational quantum numbers of the transition, i.e. "H200_S3" for the H<sub>2</sub> 0-0 S(3) line.
-* Lines for ionized species should be formatted as "[ION]_[WAVE]" where [ION] is the name of the ion and [WAVE] is the wavelength of the line in microns to three decimals, with the decimal removed.
-For example, "NeVI_7652" for the [Ne VI] λ7.652 line.
+* Lines for ionized species should be formatted as "[ION]_[WAVE][UNIT]" where [ION] is the name of the ion, [WAVE] is the wavelength of the line, and [UNIT] are the units that [WAVE] is given in ("A" for angstroms and "m" for microns).
+If given in angstroms, I write the wavelength out to 0 decimals, while if given in microns, I write the wavelength out to 3 decimals and remove the decimal.
+For example, "NeVI_7652m" for the [Ne VI] λ7.652 line.
+(You could equivalently think of this as "m" signifying nanometers).

 The `latex` entry is used for plotting purposes, and will be displayed on 1D spectra if the `annotate` option is enabled.
 Otherwise, all lines will get a vertical dashed line denoting their position regardless of if the `annotate` option is enabled.
 These line annotations can get overcrowded very quickly if one tries annotating every single line that is fit, especially in the region from 4-6 μm which has a lot of closely-packed lines, so it is not recommended to have `annotate` enabled for every single line.
 The default list provided only gives annotations for the lines likely to be the brightest in a typical galaxy.
 The $\LaTeX$ labels are still necessary even for lines that are not annotated, since they are also used to label 2D parameter maps.
 One may also add a `sort_order` option to override the default sort order for a particular line.

+`unit` specifies the units for the `wave` entry.

 **Profiles:**